AndrejaCH/MechaCar_Statistical_Analysis/README.md

 *Statistics and R*

 ## Project Overview
-For this project I am performing statistical testing in programing language R for MechaCar car company.
+For this project I am performing statistical testing in programming language R for MechaCar car company.
 Statistical tests provide data-based insight on the company performance and suggest additional testing for comparison of MechaCar company against its competition.

 ## Resources
 Data Source: